Skip to content

 From people who have trouble swallowing pills to those living in remote areas, transdermal patches are a rapidly growing solution to the demand for accessible, self-administrative healthcare.

-What are Transdermal Patches?
+What Are Transdermal Patches?

 Transdermal patches are stick-to-skin adhesives embedded with drugs or solutions transferred through the epidermis after prolonged skin contact.
+An adhesive secures the patch to the skin, allowing the transdermal solution to gradually absorb through the skin cells, reach the dermis, and enter the bloodstream.

 What is the Purpose of a Transdermal Patch?

 Transdermal patches are an alternative method of delivering drugs, nutrients, or other solutions.
+Rather than taking a pill or getting a shot, medications are increasingly adapted for transdermal applications.
+The benefits of using transdermal patches include:

-What are the Different Types of Transdermal Patches?
+What Are the Different Types of Transdermal Patches?

-Transdermal solutions can come in a liquid, gel, or crystallized solid form.
-Choosing a type of transdermal patch revolves around the most efficient skin transmission and the manufacturing feasibility.
+Different transdermal patches are designed based on how the drug solution deploys.
+Transdermal solutions can be liquid, gel, or crystallized solid, and choosing a type of transdermal patch revolves around the most efficient skin transmission and manufacturing feasibility.

-SINGLE-LAYER DRUG IN ADHESIVE PATCH
+1. SINGLE-LAYER DRUG IN ADHESIVE PATCH

 Single-layer transdermal patches are comprised of one layer: combined drug and adhesive.
 A single-layer patch is applied to the skin, where it sticks and deploys the drug.

-MULTILAYER DRUG IN ADHESIVE PATCH
+2. MULTILAYER DRUG IN ADHESIVE PATCH

+Multilayer transdermal patches are similar to the single-layer system in that adhesive layers release the drug, except BOTH adhesive layers contain drugs.
 Typically, multilayer transdermal adhesives deploy solutions over a longer period of time because the width of the layers determines how quickly the drug reaches the skin.

-RESERVOIR PATCH
+3. RESERVOIR PATCH

-These reservoir patches allow for more controlled delivery rates, but the initial drug release can come in a slight burst.
-In addition, if the membrane is damaged, there is a risk of sudden release in the skin.
+Transdermal reservoirs are liquid layers containing the drugs which are gradually delivered to the skin through a rate-controlling membrane.
+These reservoir patches allow for more controlled delivery rates, but the initial drug release can be a slight burst.
+In addition, if the membrane is damaged, there is a risk of sudden release into the skin.

-MATRIX PATCH
+4. MATRIX PATCH

+A transdermal matrix patch includes an adhesive polymer matrix containing the drug, which is gradually released into the skin.
 Unlike the rate-controlling membrane in a reservoir patch, the formulation of its drug and polymer matrix dictates the rate of drug delivery.
 The active ingredient is distributed evenly throughout the patch, so there is less risk of accidental release.

-IONTOPHORESIS PATCH
+6. IONTOPHORESIS PATCH

+Material manufacturers often use stick-to-skin adhesives or bonding components to create transdermal patches.
 Each layer of a transdermal patch might consist of a different material.
 For instance, the primary components are:

 • Liner: Protects the adhesive, removed before application